lokalise/lokalise-pull-action/README.md

 - `http_timeout` — Timeout in seconds for every HTTP operation (requesting bundle, downloading archive, etc.).
 Defaults to `120`.
 - `async_poll_initial_wait` — Number of seconds to wait before polling the async download process for the first time.
 Has no effect if the `async_mode` is disabled.
 Defaults to `1`.
 - `async_poll_max_wait` — Timeout for polling the async download process.
 Has no effect if the `async_mode` is disabled.
 Defaults to `120`.
-- `global_timeout` — Global timeout in seconds for the whole download and unzip operation.
+- `download_timeout` — Timeout in seconds for the whole download and unzip operation.
 Defaults to `600`.

 ### Git identity
 - `git_user_name` — Optional Git username for commits.
 Defaults to the GitHub actor of the workflow run.
 Handy for using a specific identity (e.g., "Localization Bot").